jefftriplett/jefftriplett.github.io/_posts/2018-08-17-my-twitter-manifesto.md

 - I am syncing my Twitter friends list via [Mastodon's Friends Bridge](https://bridge.joinmastodon.org/friends)

+- My preferred UI is [Halcyon](https://twitter.rixx.de/) which mimics the Twitter UI and is [open source](https://notabug.org/halcyon-suite/halcyon).

 - I prefer a Twitter-like UI than Mastodon's default TweetDeck-like experience.
 Thankfully, [Pinafore](https://pinafore.social/) is another web client which has a more Twitter-like feel to it.

 ## Short to Medium-term